owl11/Inter-OP-Layer/README.md

 ### Bedrock contracts Forks

-These contracts form the cornerstone of our Inter-OP, they build on existing OP contracts, and forked versions of the universal one's, it sets out to make the Original L1 bedrock contracts compatible with bridging to multiple chains at once, this is achieved by modifying only what is neccessary to make the contracts work without needing to change the existing infrastructure for existing OP chain, I.e OP Chains are compatible by default.
+These contracts form the cornerstone of our Inter-OP, they build on existing OP contracts, and forked versions of the universal one's

 ### Bedrock Universals Forks